bombela/backward-cpp/README.md

 If you are missing debug information, the stack trace will lack details about your sources.

+When using clang++ with libdw, it may be necessary to compile with `-gdwarf-aranges` to make source locations visible.
+Libdw prefers to use a `.debug_aranges` section for source location information, which clang++ doesn't emit by default.

 ### Libraries to read the debug info

 Backward supports pretty printed stack traces on GNU/Linux, macOS and Windows,